-Free parking is at the GM Lot at Rivard Plaza, 1 block west of William G. Milliken State Park and Harbor.
-Take the Detroit Riverwalk east to the trail.
+Free parking is available at Rivard Plaza (1340 Atwater Street) near the trail's southern end.
+From the parking lot, take the Detroit Riverwalk east one block to the Dequindre Cut Greenway.
 Parking is also available along the side streets in the neighborhood but obey any parking restrictions.